geek-cookbook/geek-cookbook/.github/ISSUE_TEMPLATE/recipe-request.md

 * [ ] Test the recipe
 * [ ] Engage the community on Q&A for the recipe

+# Done

-# 🙋‍♂️ What happens next?
+What happens next? 🙋‍♂️

 Seek buy-in from the [community](http://chat.funkypenguin.co.nz), to indicate whether the recipe is a good fit for the cookbook or not.